jquad-group/pullrequest-operator/README.md

 # Status Example

-The following status is created after a successfull pull for the pull requests:
+The following status is created after a successful pull for the pull requests:

 ```
 Status: